1Shubham7/cka-notes/README.md

 - To get the apiVersion, `kubectl explain pod`
 - IMP: to get the yaml file:
-` kubectl run nginx --image=nginx --dry-run client -o yaml > pod.yaml`
+  `kubectl run nginx --image=nginx --dry-run=client -o yaml > pod.yaml`

+  // for pod we don't say pod but for deployment we also say deployment:
+  `kubectl run deployment nginx-depl --image=nginx --dry-run=client -o yaml > depl.yaml`
+  OR create gives better than run:

+  `kubectl create deployment deployment/nginx-depl --image=nginx --dry-run=client -o yaml`
+  // but with create we don't just say deployment name, we say deployment/[NAME]

+  This is the best

 ## For troubleshooting: